Heidiepa/h2-Pubkey/README.md

 2.6 Digital Signatures
 2.7 Digital Signatures With Encryption**

-I was not able to do this task as assigned as the book selected for reference material is not aviailable through the web site.
+I was not able to do this task as assigned as the book selected for reference material is not available through the web site.
 Despite multiple attempts to start trial on https://www.oreilly.com/start-trial/, the site continued to fail my registration.

 Luckily the heroes od Internet Archive delivered some version of the book and my takeouts are the following.
 The text was super difficult for me to understand so my summery is bit lacklustery.
 Practically I read the words but I did not understand majority of them.